gjaishankar/gjaishankar.github.io/_posts/2021-3-18-Red-Hat-ownCloud-10.0-Installation-Guide.md

 # Installing the ownCloud Server

-Based on your preference, you can choose to install ownCloud server in any one of the following methods.
-You can install the ownCloud server in the following methods:
+ownCloud offers different methods of installation to suit different requirements.
+Based on your preference, you can choose to install ownCloud server in any one of the following methods:

 * Manual installation – Use when you prefer to install and configure individual components and packages separately.
 For more information, see XXX.
 * Docker installation –  Use when you must expose port 8080 and authorize HTTP connections.
 For more information, see Introduction to Docker-Based Installation.